 The arrogance behind British nationalism is not supported by facts

 Among these countries, according to the IMF in 2017, Britain is the poorest in GNP per head, with $ 43 500 per year – only marginally below France, but well below Germany on $ 49 800.
 The smaller countries of Benelux, Ireland and Scandinavia are all considerably richer.
-For working people, in comparison with their counterparts among the European neighbours, things are even worse: Britain is the most economically unequal, with inequality at an index of 34 – France and Germany both score 29.
-To understand these figures zero represents complete equality while inequality in the United States stands at 40.
+And by the end of 2017, as a consequence of Brexit, Britain’s economic growth is lagging behind that of Eurozone, exacerbating rather than reducing the difference.

-In fact, Britain is more unequal today than at any point since the middle of the nineteenth century; and even in absolute terms in the period 2009-16 a massive 70% of households experienced stagnation or a drop in income.
+In fact, Britain is more unequal today than at any point since the middle of the nineteenth century; And with welfare cuts in a deteriorating economy, inequality is growing further in the UK.
+In absolute terms, in the period 2009-16, a massive 70% of households experienced stagnation or a drop in income.